isomerpages/govtech-im8/_control-catalog/Cybersecurity/Security Programme Management.md

 ### Control Recommendations

-Reference the IM8 Portal for submitting all approved SSPs.
+Use a central submission channel for SSPs.

 ### Risk Statement